 The radiative heat exchange between macroscopic bodies can be rigorously described with the Landauer-like formalism.
 In this case, the energy flux $\Phi_\gamma$ in the cavity $\gamma=1,2$ as sketched in Fig.~\ref{sketch} can be written as~\cite{MessinaPRL12,MessinaPRA14}

-where $\omega$, $k$, and $p=\mathrm{TM,TE}$ are the frequency, wave vector parallel to the surfaces, and polarization of the electromagnetic radiation, respectively, while $n_{ij}=n_i-n_j$ set the difference of thermal distribution functions $n_j=1/(e^{\hbar\omega/k_BT_j}-1)$ at temperature $T_j$ associated to body $j$.
-In expression (\ref{energy_flux}), $\hat{\mathcal{T}}^j_\gamma$ are the Landauer-like coefficients, which define the energy transmission associated to the mode $(\omega,k,p)$ through the system.
+where $\omega$, $k$, and $p=\mathrm{TM,TE}$ are the frequency, wave vector parallel to the surfaces, and polarization of the electromagnetic radiation, respectively, while $n_{ij}=n_i-n_j$ set the difference of thermal distribution functions $n_j=1/(e^{\hbar\omega/k_BT_j}-1)$ at temperature $T_j$ associated with body $j$.
+In expression (\ref{energy_flux}), $\hat{\mathcal{T}}^j_\gamma$ are the Landauer-like coefficients, which define the energy transmission associated with mode $(\omega,k,p)$ through the system.
 For planar geometry, these coefficients are given by~\cite{Latella_2017} \begin{widetext}